cromega/blorg/_posts/2018-10-30-aws-poetry.md

 <!-- more -->

-What I was actually doing was trying to understand how the tool that provides a session token for kubectl works.
+What I was actually doing is trying to understand how the tool that provides a session token for kubectl works.
 FYI, the flow uses [this tool](https://github.com/kubernetes-sigs/aws-iam-authenticator).
 As I executed the command I got this well-crafted chain of errors:

 ```